coderwall/coderwall-legacy/CONTRIBUTING.md

         cd ~/web
         rvm current # should be ruby-2.1.2@coderwall
         bundle check # should be 'The Gemfile's dependencies are satisfied' bin/rails s

     If all went well the Rails server should start up on PORT 3000.

     Now go open your favorite web browser on you host machine and navigate to [http://localhost:3000](http://localhost:3000).

-    If all goes well (and if it doesn't then check if another app is running on port 3000 and if there's any logging output being displayed in the window you were running Vagrant in) then you're going to be looking at the CoderWall homepage.
+    If all goes well (and if it doesn't then check if another app is running on port 3000 and if there's any logging output being displayed in the window you were running Vagrant in) then you're going to be looking at the Coderwall homepage.

     Congratulations!
 NOW GET TO WORK!
 Enough dilly-dallying with your DEV env.